Skip to main content

 Nick has responsibility for Risk Management and Health & Safety in his capacity as Governor.
 He sits on Finance & Resources and the Tudor Hall School Enterprise sub-committee.

 Rodney Style qualified as a Chartered Accountant and Chartered Tax Advisor in the City before joining Haines Watts as a partner in 1985.
 He ran the Oxford office for 36 years dealing with audit and tax matters.
 For ten years he was on the Group National Board chairing the Board for 6 years.
 He retired from Haines Watts in 2021 although he remains a Non Executive Director of a number of businesses.
-His daughter was educated at The Carrdus School and Tudor Hall.
+His daughter was educated at Tudor Hall.

 c/o Clerk to the Governors